 Shelters were constructed using PVC piping and UV permeable shade cloths at three permeabilities including 15%, 50%, and 90%.
-The open at 0% light blockage served as control.
+The open at 0% light blockage served as the procedural control because the frame was still deployed.
 The cloths were attached to the PVC using zip ties (Figure 1).
 Table A (Supplementary Appendix) describes the number of pieces at specific dimensions and diameter needed to build each triangle or square shelter.
-There were six replicates of each shape-two pertaining to each blockage percentage-for a total of 12 replicates.
-Pipes were slid onto metal stakes, which were hammered into ground for stability (Supplementary Appendix; B).
-Latitude and longitude coordinates of each shelter-open pair was also recorded (H; Supplementary Appendix).
+There were six replicates of each shape.
+Two for each blockage percentage for a total of 12 replicates.
+Pipes were slid onto metal stakes and secured into ground for stability (Supplementary Appendix; B).
+Latitude and longitude of each shelter-open pair was also recorded (H; Supplementary Appendix). maybe set up as triplicate - ie shelter, shrub, and open and describe like that instead? so explain how you set up the three treatments - shelter, shrub, and open - then have a paragraph for shelter, then for shrub, and then for open (maybe do not need much for that - just within 1m etc.., no shrubs are major vegetation etc?

 Rectangular (referred to as square in stats) shelters consisted of two sides with two 61 cm ½ inch pipes facing the ground connected to a 61 cm ¾ inch pipe using a 90° elbow.
 Triangular shelters were built using a 75 cm ¾ inch top pipe connected to a ½ inch to ¾ inch adapter.
 The adapter was then attached to a ½ inch 3-way 90° elbow fitted with two 61 cm ½ pipes.
 Cloths were used to cover two side of the triangular shelters and three sides of the rectangular shelters.
 The cardinal direction or orientation of each shelter was decided using a random number table and recorded.
 Shelters were inspected weekly throughout deployment.

 Shelter Micro-climatic Measurements

-To measure the difference in light and temperature within shelters and between shelters and open microsites, Onset HOBO Temperature/Light Pendant (8K) loggers were placed inside and directly outside to the right of the shelters.
+To measure the difference in light and temperature within shelters and between shelters and open microsites and shrubs?, Onset HOBO Temperature/Light Pendant (8K) loggers were placed inside and directly outside to the right of the shelters.
 A total of 24 pendants were used, where each pendant was tied to a plastic stake using a zip tie, recording data at 1 hour intervals.
 Stakes were hammered into the ground until stable with ~10 cm remaining above ground.
-This was done to ensure that logger data were not influence by ground cover and true ambient conditions both inside and in the open were recorded.
-Air temperature (°F) and light intensity (lum/ft2) were recorded hourly.
-Loggers were placed out mid-May and collected in mid-June to account for spring-summer seasonal variation.
+This was done to ensure that logger data were not influenced by ground cover and true ambient conditions both inside and in the open were recorded.
+Air temperature (°F) and light intensity (lum/ft2) were recorded hourly - were they? or were they recorded at higher frequencies then summarized to hourly?.
+Loggers were placed out mid-May and collected in mid-June to account for spring-summer seasonal variation - good.

 Shrub Micro-climatic Measurements

-A set of Onset HOBO Temperature/Light Pendant (8K) (one soil and one ambient) were placed below the base of shrub canopy microsite to log temperature and light intensity data in 1 hour intervals.
+A set of Onset HOBO Temperature/Light Pendant (8K) (one soil and one ambient) were placed below the base of Ephedra californica shrub canopies microsite to log temperature and light intensity data in 1 hour intervals.
 The ambient pendants were secured to pegs using the same protocol as above.
 Latitude and longitude coordinates of each shrub were recorded upon deployment of loggers.
-There were 7 shrub microsites resulting in a total of 14 loggers being used (I; Supplementary Appendix).
+There were 7 shrub microsites resulting in a total of 14 loggers being used (I; Supplementary Appendix). did you measure shrub sizes? did you measure other vegetation cover - under shrub, open or under shelters? was the ground bare?

-Macro-climatic Measurements
+Site-level climate measurements